backslash451/backslash451.github.io/_posts/2014-03-24-Running-ElasticSearch-with-MongoDB-and-Kibana.md

 ---
 layout: post
 title: "Running Elasticsearch with MongoDB"
+subtitle: "A short tutorial on running Elasticsearch with MongoDB"
 description: "A short tutorial on running Elasticsearch with MongoDB and Kibana"
 category: articles
 tags: [backend, database, search, mongodb, elasticsearch, kibana, river]